Skip to main content

 Some people may take more time and recover in one to two years.
 Make sure you keep your doctor informed about your improvements and the medications you’re taking.
 This will prevent your doctor from suggesting any OTC or prescribed drug that may cause drug interactions.

 An expert physical therapist can make a massive difference in shortening your recovery time.
-So make sure to work with a professional therapist and practice a healthy lifestyle to heal quicker.
+So, work with a professional therapist and practice a healthy lifestyle to heal quicker.

 Dr. Pouya Mohajer